LedgerHQ/ledger-live/tools/github-bot/tips/test-mobile.md

 #### Start by carefully reading the logs.
 In most cases (99% of the time), this will be enough to understand the cause of the failure.

-### Determine if the failure is os-specific

-LLD is built on Linux, macOS, and Windows, and some errors may only occur on a single platform.

 ### Identify the specific step where the error occurred

-The LLD build process consists of the following actions that are performed sequentially (in a nutshell):
+The LLM test process consists of the following actions that are performed sequentially (in a nutshell):

-- For each os (in parallel):
 - Checkout the repository
 - Install the system dependencies
 - Install the javascript dependencies
-  - Build the native node.js addons
-  - Build all the dependencies required by LLD and belonging to the ledger-live repository
+- Build all the dependencies required by LLM and belonging to the ledger-live repository
+- Run the linter
-  - And finally, build the application
+- Run the code checker

 Look for for the source of the error in the logs.

 **Use the keyboard shortcut Cmd + F on macOS or Ctrl + F on Windows and Linux to search for the relevant error message.**

-The error could be unrelated to the LLD codebase, but rather related to a dependency like `live-common` or `ledgerjs`.
+The error could be unrelated to the LLM codebase, but rather related to a dependency like `live-common` or `ledgerjs`.

+### Lint failure

+If the error is related to the linter, you can run `pnpm lint --filter="live-mobile" ` locally to reproduce the error.

+### Code checker failure

+If the error is related to the code checker, you can run `pnpm typecheck --filter="live-mobile" ` locally to reproduce the error.

 ### Check other runs of the same workflow